whyrrrrun/EmoPro/README.md

-This page shows the samples in the paper "EmoPro: A Prompt Selection Strategy for Emotional Expression in LM-based Speech Synthesis".
+This page shows the samples in the paper "**EmoPro: A Prompt Selection Strategy for Emotional Expression in LM-based Speech Synthesis**".